-Level II Educational Specialist Standards of Competency
+Level II Education Specialist Standards of Competency

-The course objectives, assignments, and assessments have been aligned with the CTC standards for Educational Specialist Credential.
-This course is designed to help teachers seeking a California teaching credential to develop the skills, knowledge, and attitudes necessary to assist schools and district in implementing effective programs for all students.
-The successful candidate will be able to merge theory and practice in order to realize a comprehensive and extensive educational program for all students.
-You will be required to become familiar with the language of and to formally address Level II Standards of Competency for Educational Specialist in this course.
+The course objectives, assignments, and assessments have been aligned with the CTC standards for the Clear Education Specialist Credential.
+This course is designed as part of the induction process for new Special Education teachers to develop the skills, knowledge, and attitudes necessary to assist schools and district in implementing effective programs for all students.
+The successful candidate will be able to merge theory and practice in order to create a comprehensive and extensive educational program for all students on an individual basis.
+Candidates are required to become familiar with the language of and to formally address Level II Standards of Competency for Educational Specialist in this course.